PublicNTP/website/README.md

 Step 5:

   Add the contents of the dist folder to the correct s3 bucket to update the production and staging versions of the site.
-  Note: Commands to autimate this are coming soon.
+  > Note: Commands to automate this are coming soon.